jieunjeong09/Machine_learning_in_multiomics/README.md

-The use of multiple -omics data has many aspects to consider, but here we focus on data science techniques, one type dimension reduction and two types of machine learning.
+This project focuses on data science techniques for analyzing multi-omics data.
+We concentrate on one type of dimension reduction and two types of machine learning.

-Rmd file provides chunks of code that can be easily adapted to other data, pdf file is the result of Rmd and zip file is the data used.
+The .Rmd file contains code chunks that can be easily adapted to other datasets.
+The accompanying .pdf file is the rendered result of that document, and the .zip file contains the input data used in the analysis.